ScialdoneLab/WOTPLY/README.md

 # WOTPLY
 WOTPLY (Waddington-OT analysis PLot) is an R package that shows the connections between selected clusters from the latest time point and the clusters from all the previous time points.
-The transition matrices between time point t and t+1 are obtained from Waddington-OT analysis.
+The transition matrices between time point t and t+1 are obtained from Waddington-OT analysis (python package [wot](https://broadinstitute.github.io/wot/).

 ## Installation